sanjayk0330/zero-waste-recipe/README.md

 # Zero Waste Recipe Recommender
 Our main goal was to determine and implement a method to help reduce the amount of food wasted by individual households.
-By using machine learning, we managed to achieve this goal by creating a program which recommends recipes based on at home ingredients prioritized by their the expiration dates.
+By using machine learning, we managed to achieve this goal by creating a program which recommends recipes based on at home ingredients prioritized by their expiration dates.

 This repository contains our work in creating the program from its inception to its implemention.